amittkSharma/UsersAndGroups/README.md

 <p>Steps:
       <br> Clone the repository on the local machine.
       <br> Install Mongodb, nodejs if not installed on the machine.
-      <br> Navigate to the 'Config.ts' in the server section of the app to update the 'Mongodb' connection property.
+      <br> Navigate to the 'Config.ts' in the server section of the app to update the 'Mongodb' connection property      ('userGroupsDataDb') to point current instance of the mongo database
       <br> Install the node packages for server part and execute 'npm start' to start the server
       <br> Install the node and bower packages for client part and execute 'npm start' to get the UI up and running
       <br> If internet explorer is the default browser , then switch to 'Chrome' for better user experience.